ClinicalTrials.Veeva

 B. Study Interventions Group assignments were performed by an independent researcher prior to the start of the trial to ensure unbiased allocation.

-Group 1 (Control Group, n = 43): Performed standard CPR followed by metronome-assisted CPR, without receiving any specific training or multisensory feedback.
+Group 1 (n = 43): Performed chest-compressions-only CPR (standard CPR) followed by metronome-assisted CPR, without receiving any specific training or multisensory feedback.

-Group 2 (Intervention Group, n = 40): Received device-specific training (TrueCPR) and performed standard CPR followed by TrueCPR-assisted CPR with auditory and visual feedback.
+Group 2 (n = 40): Performed device-specific training (TrueCPR) and performed chest-compressions-only CPR (standard CPR) followed by TrueCPR-assisted CPR with auditory and visual feedback.
+In this group, one participant did not complete the CPR session with TrueCPR.The number of participants included in the analyses was 39 (n = 39).

 Intervention Steps